hyperledger/indy-hipe/text/0161-generic-token/README.md

 ## Prior art
 [prior-art]: #prior-art

-This proposal was inspired by the Sovrin Token and its associated [SIP](https://github.com/sovrin-foundation/sovrin-sip/tree/master/text/5003-sovrin-tokens).
+This proposal is a generic form of the Sovrin Token, made suitable for use by any Indy ledger, and the text is primarily taken from the associated [SIP](https://github.com/sovrin-foundation/sovrin-sip/tree/master/text/5003-sovrin-tokens).

 ## Unresolved questions
 [unresolved]: #unresolved-questions